Retraction, Withdrawal, and Correction (R-W-C) Policy

 - The findings have previously been published elsewhere without proper crossreferencing, permission, or justification (i.e., cases of redundant publication)

 - It reports unethical research

-To ensure that retractions are handled according to publication best practice, and by retraction guidelines from COPE, the Journal of Molecular Docking adopts the following retraction process:
+To ensure that retractions are handled according to publication best practices and by retraction guidelines from COPE, the Journal of Molecular Docking adopts the following retraction process:

 - An article requiring potential retraction is brought to the attention of the Editor-in-Chief.
 Reports for these articles can come from internal (editors/reviewers) or external (readers).

-- According to the COPE flowcharts, the Editor-in-Chief should follow the step-by-step guidelines (including evaluating a response from the author of the article in question).
+- According to the COPE flowcharts, the Editor-in-Chief should follow the step-by-step guidelines (including evaluating a response from the article's author in question).

-- The final decision as to whether to retract is then communicated to the author and, if necessary, any other relevant bodies, such as the author's institution on occasion.
+- The final decision on whether to retract is then communicated to the author and, if necessary, any other relevant bodies, such as the author's institution.

 - The retraction statement is then posted online and published in the next available issue of the journal.

 Note that even if an author holds the copyright for an article, that does not mean they automatically have the right to revoke it after publication.
 The integrity of published scientific records is paramount, and the retraction guidelines from COPE still apply in such cases.